thesassway/thesassway.com/source/intermediate/understanding-placeholder-selectors.markdown

       margin: 0 .5em;
     }

+    .error-icon {
+      // error specific styles...
+    }

+    .info-icon {
+      // info specific styles...
+    }

+What's going on here?
+The `@extend` directive allows us to declare that `.error-icon` and `.info-icon` should inherit the properties of the `.icon` selector.
+It does this by modifying the `.icon` selector to also include `.error-icon` and `.info-icon`.
+Pretty nifty, right?

-But what if we never use the `icon` class and its only purpose is to be there to extend?
-The resulting CSS files will be slightly larger as we'll have a style that will never be used.
+Now here comes the interesting part.
+What if we never use the `icon` class in our markup and its only purpose is to be there to extend?
+The resulting CSS will be slightly larger than it really needs to be because we'll have a style that will never be used.
+We can get around this with placeholder selectors.

-Since we all care deeply about performance on the web (right?), we want to keep both the weight and complexity of our page down as much as possible.

 ## Enter placeholder selectors

-In version 3.2.0 of Sass, placeholder selectors were introduced to fix this exact flaw.
-They are selectors defined like any other, but instead of using a `.` or `#` at the start, the `%` character is used.
-Placeholder selectors have the additional property that they *will not* be generated, only the selectors that extend them will be.
+Placeholder selectors were introduced to solve this exact problem.
+They are very similar to class selectors, but instead of using a `.` at the start, the `%` character is used.
+Placeholder selectors have the additional property that they *will not* show up in the generated CSS, only the selectors that extend them will be included in the output.

 Going back to our initial example, if our icon styles are defined like so: